 Thankfully, the foot rest is another matter.
 It’s probably one of the more well thought out parts of the Model E. It can be easily adjusted to accommodate extreme foot sizes.
 In fact, it won’t be a problem if you have big feet and you want to share this rower with children of school age because you can easily adjust the foot rest as you go.

-Lastly, keep in mind that the rail is 54 inches long.
+Lastly, keep in mind that the monorail is 54 inches long.
 That’s about a little less than 4 1/2 feet.
 Even people with really long legs won’t have issues fitting themselves into the Model E. However, if you have really, really, really long legs, you can buy an extender from Concept2 to add another five inches to the rail.

 How to Assemble the Concept2 Model E